Antilhue

 Antilhue is a village (aldea) in Chile, South America.
 It is located in the commune of Los Lagos on the shores of Calle-Calle River just east of Valdivia.
 Two petroleum-fueled power plants, Antilhue I and Antilhue II, with a combined production capacity of 101.3 MW, are located near the village.

+Antihue is linked to other places by its railway which is a notable part of the village.
+With this railway the economy and social development of Antihue grew.
+One of the most popular sites to see in Antihue is the El Valdiviano which is a steam train that gives a 28km journey from Valdivia through other station like Huellelhue, and Pishuinco and then arriving at Antilhue.
+El Valdiviano can hold 390 passengers and has a dining car.
+It offers a comfortable experience for tourists.